Stecher maadleb Rudy Dusek

 After the twenty minute intermission, Dusek claimed the leg scissors had injured his ribs forcing Dusek to concede the match to Stecher.
 Stecher reluctantly accepted the victory while praising Dusek to the newspaper reporters.

 Dusek impressed more than Stecher.
-Tom Packs, St. Louis promoter, refereed the match.
+Tom Packs, St. Louis promootor, refereed the match.
 Packs told the newspaper reporters that he never considered Dusek a top-notch wrestler.
 Siiski, Dusek’s showing against Stecher changed Packs’ mind.

 Packs said he intended to book Dusek on future St. Louis cards.
 Packs did book Dusek in St. Louis during November 1925.